Home

 This is just one example of the advice offered by the Military Saves campaign, which helps military members change their spending habits to achieve financial independence.

-The financial readiness campaign is designed to persuade and encourage service members and their families to reduce their personal debt and save money.
+The military financial readiness campaign is designed to persuade and encourage service members and their families to reduce their personal debt and save money.
 In today's tough economy, that advice becomes even more important.

 The pledge taken by Military Savers is this:

-I will help myself by
+I will help myself

-saving money, reducing debt,
+by saving money, reducing debt,

 and building wealth over time.